basicsharp/EightPuzzle/README.md

 __AStarSearching.solvePuzzle()__

-I prepared 2 TreeMap named "nodes" and "expandedNodes" for node pruning following the A* search algorithm. hCalculator will calculate heuristic score (the lower is the better).
+I prepared 2 ~~TreeMap~~ TreeSet named "nodes" and "expandedNodes" for node pruning following the A* search algorithm. hCalculator will calculate heuristic score (the lower is the better).

 and 3 more methods…